aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 ##### Slit lamp biomicroscopy

-Our optometrists can assess the corneal (front) surface shape and thickness through microscopy.
+Our optometrists can assess the corneal (front surface of the eye) shape and thickness through microscopy.
+The below image shows a keratoconic cornea.
+Note the forward protrusion of the cornea, with notable thinning just below the centre.

+As well as changes in corneal shape and thickness, there are a number of other findings visible under microscopy.
+These include the presence of prominent corneal nerves, Fleischer's iron ring and Vogt’s striae (corneal stress lines).<sup>10</sup>

 ![](/uploads/normal-and-kcs-cornea-cross-section.jpg)

-The above images show a normal, regular cornea on the left and a keratoconic cornea on the right.
-Note the forward protrusion of the cornea in the keratoconic eye, with a notable thinning of the cornea compared to the normal eye.

-As well as corneal shape and thickness, there are a number of other findings visible under microscopy.
-These include the presence of prominent corneal nerves, Fleischer's iron ring and Vogt’s striae (corneal stress lines).<sup>10</sup>

 ##### Corneal topographical mapping